TheAwkwardAdult/life-of-an-awkward-adult/2018-04-27-Apathy-and-Entropy.md

 _“Nobody ever takes note of [my advice], because it’s not the answer they wanted to hear,” Martin said.
 “What they want to hear is ‘Here’s how you get an agent, here’s how you write a script,’… but I always say, ‘Be so good they can’t ignore you.’ ”_

 The new college life looks so exciting and over-whelming.
 With new found freedom from the protected environment of parents.
 We start slacking.
 After having being grinded since the time we started our education, this new freedom seems sweet.
-If not guided properly they tend to end up lost and just follow the crowd in the fear of being not left behind.
+If not guided properly they may tend to end up lost and just follow the crowd in the fear of being not left behind.

 As a fresher in a university, a lot of students are bored, available and ambitious, which according to Cal Newport is a dangerous combination.

 The 4 years of university is the time when one should explore all the posibilities available to him/her and actually start working on it.
 If you ask me, while I was in college, I came across 3 kind of students:
 1. The high schoolers- who are academically engaged and still in the trance of joint exams and boards are bend on bringing top marks.
 2. The passionate buds: these people are the lucky ones who have found their true calling and work towards it.
-Some of them are so full of boiling blood that they can't stand people who are not "passionate" enough.
+Some of them are so full of of it that they can't stand people who are not "passionate" enough.
 3. The lost souls: These people have realised the scam of getting good marks and have given up on academics.
 But nevertheless they fancy passion but are lost just the same.

 I being a lost soul was blinded by the passion hypothesis.
 But how do we know our true calling?
 I tried my hands on a couple of things but nothing seem to interest me.
 Sonner or later I gave up.